Tux/Spreadsheet-Read/SECURITY.md

 Report issues via email at: H.Merijn Brand <perl5@tux.freedom.nl>.

-This is the Security Policy for the Perl Spreadsheet::Read distribution.
+This is the Security Policy for Spreadsheet::Read.

 The latest version of the Security Policy can be found in the [git repository for Spreadsheet::Read](https://github.com/Tux/Spreadsheet-Read).